JuliaArbTypes/ArbFloats.jl/README.md

 >   This is a foundational library that substitutes for BigFloat when
 >   prespecified significand lengths are required.
->   ArbDecimal, which built on top of this library, is a better choice when
+>   ArbDecimals, which built on top of this library, is a better choice when
 >   standard digit spans (significand lengths)
 >   are used and *highly reliable* results are desired.